 disaster in US history.

-this time around, Doggett points out, because the
+prominent a feature this time around, Doggett points out,

-atmosphere is colder at this time of year and not so
+because the atmosphere is colder at this time of year and

 While the tornado activity last week is higher than normal